Ashanti Shows Off Body In Crop Top & Denim Shorts, Helps Raise Money For Hurricane Dorian

 Ashanti was one of the many high profile names who attended the event and posed in photos with a lot of them.

-The “Rain On Me” chart-topper wore a multicolored long-sleeve Versace jumper, which was cropped and showed off her stomach.
+The “Rain On Me” chart-topper wore a multicolored, long-sleeve Versace jumper, which was cropped and showed off her stomach.
 She paired the look with short denim shorts and white sneakers.
-She owned a pair of large framed sunglasses and appeared very happy to be at such a rewarding event.
-She has previously been seen with blonde hair earlier this year but rocked really long dark straight hair on the night.
+She owned a pair of large, framed sunglasses and appeared very happy to be at such a rewarding event.
+She was previously seen with blonde hair earlier this year but rocked really long, dark straight hair on the night.

-She uploaded shots with Teyana Taylor, Kandi, Toya Johnson, Larenz Tate, and Ludacris who all played Topgolf.
+She uploaded shots with Teyana Taylor, Kandi, Toya Johnson, Larenz Tate, and Ludacris, who all played Topgolf.
 Ashanti mentioned in one of her captions that she got 52 yards.

 In a matter of hours, her posts racked up thousands of likes, proving to be popular with her followers.